-(e) Fair value
+(s) Fair value

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

-- In the absence of a principal market, in the most advantageous market for the asset or liability
+- In the principal market for the asset or liability, or - In the absence of a principal market, in the most advantageous market for the asset or liability.

-The principal or the most advantageous market must be accessible to the Group
+The principal or the most advantageous market must be accessible to the Group.